-Save Money in Cabo through Time Share Presentation
+Save Money in Mexico through Time Share Presentation

-If you’re getting ready to go to Cabo San Lucas, you’ve heard it from everyone–run as fast as you can from the Time Share Hawkers.
+If you’re getting ready to go to Mexico, especially Cancun or Cabo San Lucas, you’ve heard it from everyone–run as fast as you can from the Time Share Hawkers.
 But I’m here to tell you, they’re your friends, and you can benefit from them.
-Here’s how to benefit from the Cabo San Lucas Time Share system and save money on your activities.
+Here’s how to benefit from the Cancun or Cabo San Lucas Time Share system and save money on your activities.

 First, you’ve got to understand what the system is.
 It goes like this:

-- You get off the plane in Cabo, clear immigration and customs.
+- You get off the plane, clear immigration and customs.

 - You enter into this strange white room with lots of Mexicans looking at you.